 Dishwasher Detergent Boost

 Cloudy glassware, bits of food, and stain spots are all signs that your dishwasher itself needs cleaning.
-But borax can help with that!
+Borax can help.
 Increase the power of your dishwasher detergent at every cycle.
-Here's how:

 - Scrub the bottom and inside door of your dishwasher using borax.